Pariari/pariari/content/events/ngariung/index.md

 # About P2P

-P2P is a program of virtual sharing between Pari and artist-run collectives and spaces around the world.
+P2P is a program of virtual sharing between Pari, artist-run collectives and spaces around the world.
 Through workshops, virtual studio visits and other kinds of exchanges, we co-create knowledge with collaborators and our communities.

 # About Gudskul
 Gudskul: Contemporary Art Collective and Ecosystem Studies (or, for short, Gudskul, which is pronounced like ‘good school’ in English) is a public learning space established by three Jakarta-based art collectives: Grafis Huru Hara, ruangrupa and Serrum.
 Since the early 2000s, all three have actively immersed themselves into the contemporary art realm by practising a collective and collaborative mode of working.
 They collectively formed Gudang Sarinah Ekosistem in 2015 to practise an expanded understanding of collective values such as equality, sharing, solidarity, friendship and togetherness.
 The collective transformed into Gudskul in 2018.